 Your brand is its identity.
 It’s the totality of what people think of when they think of your membership site.
 Some brands happen by accident, but a clever marketer knows how to send specific messages about what their company is and what it stands for.

-Following are a few quick reminders on creating your brand.
+Following are a few things to keep in mind when defining your brand.

 A brand statement is a single sentence that encompasses who you are.
 This statement should appeal to the emotions and logic of your audience and what they value while explaining the one thing that sets your product apart from the others.

-Here you can find great examples and further information on creating a brand statement.
+You can find great examples and further information on creating a brand statement here.
 And remember to keep your site simple and revolving around this statement.

-Once you’ve created a brand, you’re ready to design a logo.
+Once you’ve defined your brand, you’re ready to design a logo.